Who teaches courses in the RMME Online Master’s Degree program?

 Adjunct Faculty - Research Methods, Measurement, and Evaluation program

-Dr. Ismael Carreras is the Chief Data Strategist and Director at the University of Massachusetts Office of the President.
-He has over two decades of applied research and statistical analysis for educational and industry clients, with particular interests in data visualization and communication.
-Dr. Carreras has taught graduate level coursework at Boston College and Northern Illinois University in areas such as Introductory Statistics, Intermediate Statistics, Design of Experiments and Attitude and Opinion Measurement.
-He holds an M.Ed. and Ph.D. in Educational Research, Measurement and Evaluation from the Lynch School of Education at Boston College, and a B.A. in Psychology from Bates College.
+Dr. Ismael Carreras is the Associate Dean for Strategic Analysis within the Faculty of Arts & Sciences at Harvard University.
+He previously served as Chief Data Strategist and Director at the University of Massachusetts Office of the President.
+Dr. Carreras has over two decades of applied research and statistical analysis experience for educational and industry clients, with particular interests in data visualization and communication.
+He has taught graduate level coursework at Boston College and Northern Illinois University in areas such as Introductory Statistics, Intermediate Statistics, Design of Experiments, and Attitude and Opinion Measurement.
+Dr. Carreras holds an M.Ed. and Ph.D. in Educational Research, Measurement and Evaluation from the Lynch School of Education at Boston College, as well as a B.A. in Psychology from Bates College.

 Email: ismael.carreras@uconn.edu